AchrafKassioui/Learning-iOS-Dev/README.md

 ### `systemUptime`

 In UIKit, UITouch objects have a [timeStamp](https://developer.apple.com/documentation/uikit/uitouch/1618144-timestamp) property.
-The timeStamp property is the time, in seconds since system startup, that the touch originated or was last changed.
-It uses the [systemUptime](https://developer.apple.com/documentation/foundation/processinfo/1414553-systemuptime) property, which requires a declaration and usage justification to Apple.
+The timeStamp property is the time in seconds, since system startup, when the touch originated or was last changed.
+It inherits from the [systemUptime](https://developer.apple.com/documentation/foundation/processinfo/1414553-systemuptime) property, which requires a declaration and usage justification to Apple.

 Discussion: SpriteKit's game loop—a core function of any game engine—provides a currentTime value which is the system time, expressed in terms of seconds since system startup.
 Do we have to declare usage of a game loop in an app?
 How does that work?